Remember that day in 2020 when you were asked to get the business working from home – by tomorrow?

 "I got called into a meeting at 7:30 or 8:30 on Monday morning and was told we had to get Zoom done by tomorrow," Haley recalls.

-Haley's company already had Webex licences, but the tool had recently been unreliable and wasn't well used or well loved.
+Haley's company already had licences for Cisco's Webex videoconferencing service, but the tool had recently been unreliable and wasn't well used or well loved.

 Management wanted Zoom.
 Now.